Samhollowood/CaveCalcV2.0/README.md

 python example1.py
 ```

-6. Open the GUI by:
+6. You can now open the GUI by:
 ```shell
 cd ../scripts
 ```